hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   repeated.
 Useful for benchmarking and profiling.
 The default value for this parameter is `1`.

+- ``dev_pool_size`` - Initial size of the umpire's device memory pool.
+This parameter is neglected when hypre is *not* configured with umpire support.
+The default value for this parameter is `8 GB`.

+- ``uvm_pool_size`` - Initial size of the umpire's unified virtual memory pool.
+This parameter is neglected when hypre is *not* configured with umpire support.
+The default value for this parameter is `8 GB`.

+- ``host_pool_size`` - Initial size of the umpire's host memory pool.
+This parameter is neglected when hypre is *not* configured with umpire support.
+The default value for this parameter is `8 GB`.

+- ``pinned_pool_size`` - Initial size of the umpire's host memory pool.
+This parameter is neglected when hypre is *not* configured with umpire support.
+The default value for this parameter is `512 MB`.

 An example code block for the ``general`` section is given below:

 .. code-block:: yaml